jiinmoon/Algorithms_Review/LeetCode/Session-02/0003-Longest-Substring-Without-Repeating-Characters.md

 update the hashmap with the lastest position of the duplicated entry, and truncate our substring by the last position of that duplciated character.

-By doing so, the time complexity would be linear, but also will require O(n) in space complexity as well.
+By doing so, the time complexity would be linear; and one may think that this would also require O(n) in space complexity as well.
 Further examination will show that since there are limited number of characters, the space complexity would actually be constant O(1).

 ---